 Generally found at intersections, mailboxes are blue with a red-and-white stripe and carry the inscription U.S. MAIL.
 If your mail is addressed to a U.S. destination, don't forget to add the five-digit postal code (or zip code), after the two-letter abbreviation of the state to which the mail is addressed.
 This is essential for prompt delivery.

-Taxes -- The sales tax here is 8.25%, and the city surcharge on hotel rooms increases to a whopping 16.75%.
+Taxes — The sales tax is 8.25%.
+In San Antonio, a city surcharge on hotel rooms raises the tax to a whopping 16.75%.

 Daylight saving time is in effect from 2am on the second Sunday in March through 2am on the first Sunday in November, except in Arizona, Hawaii, the U.S. Virgin Islands, and Puerto Rico.
 Daylight saving time moves the clock 1 hour ahead of standard time.